-- This request should be handed in to me in my office hours in physical copy if you are unable to attend my office hours due to scheduling conflicts with other courses, please contact me to make other arrangements. - This request must be made within one week of the date on which your test was returned. - This request must identify which section of the test you believed was marked incorrectly, plus justification of why your score should have been different. - If your argument is persuasive, the entire test will be regraded.
+- This request should be handed in to me in my office hours in physical copy email requests for a regrade will be ignored.
+If you are unable to attend my office hours due to scheduling conflicts with other courses, please contact me to make other arrangements. - This request must be made within one week of the date on which your test was returned. - This request must identify which section of the test you believed was marked incorrectly, plus justification of why your score should have been different. - If your argument is persuasive, the entire test will be regraded.
 Please note that this means your overall score may go either up or down, it is not guaranteed to increase, even in the event of a regrade.